OriHoch/django-oscar-demo/demo/2.payment/README.md

 # Add support for payment

-We will use django-oscar-paypal to support payment via paypal
+We will use django-oscar-paypal for very easy support of payment via paypal
 * Add django-oscar-paypal to [requirements.txt](requirements.txt)
 * add 'paypal' to [INSTALLED_APPS](oscardemo/settings/base.py)